 After years of blocking knitting and crocheting on kitchen counters, floors, and dryer tops, I finally broke down one day and bought an Official Blocking Board.
 All that time, I’d been telling myself that I didn’t need anything fancier—that is, until I started dealing with a serious lace habit.
 One day, I tried blocking my newest shawl on a makeshift foam board that I thought was waterproof … but guess what.
 It wasn’t.
 The board warped as the shawl dried, and the shawl warped along with it.
 I ended up having to re-block the shawl all over again.
 (Not fun, especially when I was anxious to wear it and show it off!)

 A crochet blocking board definitely makes the task of blocking a lace shawl easier, but you don’t need an Official Blocking Board to do the job well.
 Knitters have been using mattresses, towel-padded floors, and other ingenious solutions throughout history.

-- Put your blocking mat out of the way.
-Your blocked piece needs to be undisturbed until it is completely dry, so keep it out of range of cats, kids, dogs, and well-meaning housemates.
+Make sure the blocking mat out of the way.
+Your blocked piece needs to be undisturbed until it is completely dry, so keep it out of range of pets, kids, and well-meaning housemates.

 Do you have and clever ideas for blocking surfaces?
 Leave your ideas in the comments!

 (Originally posted on December 3, 2018; updated on August 28, 2019.)